briandconnelly/ami/README.md

 ### Other environments

-sitch can be used to check any environment variable.
+ami can be used to check any environment variable.
 For example, we can see if we’re running in a [Poetry](https://python-poetry.org)
 environment:

 ``` r